MicrosoftDocs/dynamics365smb-docs/business-central/ui-work-report.md

 ms.author: jswymer

 ---
-# Working with Reports, Batch Jobs, and XMLports
+# Running and Printing Reports

 A report gathers information based on a specified set of criteria.
 It organizes and presents the information in an easy-to-read format that you can print or save as a file.
 There are many reports that you can access throughout the application.
 The reports typically provide information related to the context of the page you're on.
 For example, the **Customer** page includes reports for the top 10 customers, sales statistics, and more.